-Part 1 Each candidate has a brief general conversation (about 2 minutes) with the examiner.
-About 14 minutes Part 2 You and the other candidate(s) each speak for 1 minute about two photographs.
+About 14 minutes Each candidate has a brief general conversation with the examiner.
+You and the other candidate(s) each speak for 1 minute about two photographs.
 After the other candidate has spoken, you also have 30 seconds to respond to what they said.
-4 parts Part 3 You and the other candidate(s) discuss and complete a decision- making task.
+4 parts Part 3 You and the other candidate(s) discuss and complete a decision-making task.
 Part 4 The candidates and the examiner all speak together about topics related to the task in Part 3.

 Don't try to prepare and memorise general answers for the Speaking or Writing tests.
-They almost certainly won't answer the questions which you are asked..
+They almost certainly won't answer the questions which you are asked.

 Watch an example Speaking test video and read the examiners' commentary in the Exam Essentials on our webpage.

 If you don't know about a topic in the Speaking paper, do not speak about something else!
 You need to show your language skills, not your knowledge about a specific subject.